Showgata/GetWorkDoneApp/README.md

 //This application follows the MVVM architecture pattern

-//It uses Room persistence library which provides a abstraction layer over SQL Database
+//It uses Room persistence library which provides an abstraction layer over SQL Database